thyazide/Darktide-Performance-Optimizations/README.md

 4, 8, 16, 32, 64
 ```

-Here are some suggestions for values based on ram.
+Here are some suggestions for values based on VRAM.
 You’ll need to adjust these settings based on your own experience in-game:

 ```
 8gb can use tile_staging_buffer_size = 4